Find out how to get involved as a volunteer or instructor.

 Interested in becoming an instructor?
 Click one of the links below to find out how.

-Officers of the Cadet Instructors Cadre (CIC) are members of the Canadian Forces Reserve working as part of the Cadet Organizations Administration and Training Service (COATS) whose primary duty is the supervision, administration and training.
+Officers of the Cadet Instructors Cadre (CIC) are members of the Canadian Forces Reserve working as part of the Cadet Organizations Administration and Training Service (COATS) whose primary duty is the supervision, administration and training of cadets.

 If you answer yes to any of the following questions you may have found the volunteer opportunity waiting for you…

 If you are a parent or a member of the community and would like to get even more involved, joining the Support Committee might the the opportunity for you.
 The Committee functions much like a Parent's Council that you would find in any elementary or high school.

 The Support Committee is made up of parent and community volunteers and includes an elected Executive Committee.
 The Committee provides support to, and works closely with, the Commanding Officer, corps staff and cadets, in order to ensure that the aims and objectives of the Army Cadet program are being achieved.
 The Committee assists the Commanding Officer in recruiting Cadets and publicize the Corps' activities within the community.
 The Committees also organizes fundraising events such as Tagging weekends, and provides financial support with the funds received through fundraising and donations.
 All members must be screened by the Army Cadet League.

 The Committee meets every second Wednesday, during the Corps' training time.
 Meetings are generally 60-90 minutes and are typically held at the training location.